datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 # Step 4 Send Sensor Data to Bucket

-In this step we want to ugrade our class to automatically send data to Bucket.
+In this step, we want to upgrade our class to automatically send data to Bucket.

 ## Task 4.1 Initialise the Thing and Properties